alcy/puppet-anthracite/README.md

 puppet-anthracite
 =================

 Send puppet changes summary to anthracite.
 Main purpose is to just record when system state changes, and specify which resources changed, as opposed to a full blown report processor or only reporting failed runs.
 In the below config the timeout options are same as net/http timeout opts.
+To use, simply drop this repo  in your modulepath, and in puppet master conf, `reports = anthracite`.

 Sample config (/etc/puppet/anthracite.yaml):